Grab Your CTV Advertising Playbook Today →

 “As streaming starts to look more like TV, it shows they're learning from each other.
 The future of watching shows and movies is probably going to be a mix of the old and the new, taking the reliable parts of TV and mixing them with the cool new things streaming can do.
 This way, viewers get more of what they want, how they want it, in a modern way.”

-The TL;DR is that viewers today are hybrid, tuning into a mix of broadcast and streaming platforms.
+Basically, viewers today are hybrid, tuning into a mix of broadcast and streaming platforms.
 This requires advertisers to take a similarly hybrid approach.
 And yet, most are dragging their feet.

 According to Roku: